ballerina-platform/ballerina-dev-website/learn/guides/troubleshoot-ballerina-runtime.md

 ---

 Ballerina runtime can have unexpected behaviors due to user code errors, bugs or issues with the running environment.
-These will result in memory leaks, cpu spinning, runtime hangs, performance degradation or crashes with various exceptions.
-These will be critical when they happen in a production environment.
-The Ballerina compiler provides support in detecting syntax and semantic issues.
-However, it is very difficult for a compiler to detect runtime errors like logical errors because they occur during the program execution after a successful compilation.
-This is where the dedicated runtime troubleshooting support becomes important to find out the root causes for fixing or avoiding those unexpected behaviors in the future.
+These will result in memory leaks, CPU spinning, runtime hangs, performance degradation or crashes with various errors.

-Currently, we provide the ability to get the status of strands during the execution of a Ballerina program via a strand dump.
+Ballerina provides a tool to dump the status of currently running strands.

 ## Strand dump